AliceRSMei/MFGNet-Gear/README.md

 [![Paper](https://img.shields.io/badge/Paper-Manufacturing%20Letters%202024-green)](https://doi.org/10.1016/j.mfglet.2024.09.159)

-This repository contains the data generation code and metadata for **MFGNet-Gear**, a synthetic 3D benchmark dataset for geometric defect detection in gear manufacturing.
+This repository contains the data generation code and metadata for **MFGNet-Gear**, a synthetic 3D benchmark dataset for geometric defect detection in gears.
 The dataset is released in two formats: polygon mesh (`.ply`) and 3D point cloud (`.txt`).

 ## Dataset Overview